 In Dubuque, 26% of third-grade students are not reading at grade level.
 Reading proficiently by the end of third grade enables students to shift from learning to read to reading to learn.
-Studies show that 74% of students who fall behind in reading proficiency at the end of third grade do not graduate from high school, and research shows that children from low-income households are disproportionately affected.
+Studies show that one in six students who fall behind in reading proficiency at the end of third grade do not graduate from high school, and research shows that children from low-income households are disproportionately affected.
 Reaching this milestone is important for both our students’ and our community’s future.

 Every Child Reads